 If any of the district's prior special acts required referenda to become effective, the outcome of those referenda must be determined when codifying the charter.
 To determine the current status of any bill provisions effectuated by referendum, the bill drafter should contact the supervisor of elections in each affected county.
-The bill drafter should forward their findings to the Local Administration & Veterans Affairs Subcommittee.
+The bill drafter should forward those findings to the Local Administration, Federal Affairs & Special Districts Subcommittee.